acm-uiuc/til/_til/rails/edge-callbacks-dont-break-on-false.md

+---
-# Callbacks in Edge Rails
+title: Callbacks in Edge Rails
+category: rails
+---

 In Edge Rails, callbacks won't stop if you return `false`, you need to throw `:abort` .
 This prevents really subtle bugs where a method in a callback returns